MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-audio-conferencing-teams-landing-page.md

 Audio Conferencing requires an additional Teams add-on license for each person in your organization who is going to schedule/host an Audio Conferencing meeting.
 For more information, see [Audio Conferencing prerequisites](#audio-conferencing-prerequisites).
 (Audio Conferencing does not require a Teams Phone license.)   **ADD LINK TO ADD-ON LICENSING AFTER IT'S UPDATED**

 This article describes Audio Conferencing concepts, scenarios, and prerequisites.
-After reading this article, for step-by-step instructions for how to deploy Audio Conferencing, see [Set up Audio Conferencing](set-up-audio-conferencing-in-teams.md).
+After reading this article, for step-by-step instructions on how to deploy Audio Conferencing, see [Set up Audio Conferencing](set-up-audio-conferencing-in-teams.md).

 ## Audio Conferencing scenarios